AgrarAktionen/CI-CD/readme.md

 Continous Integration and Delivery (CI/CD)
 ===

 On every push the application is compiled and uploaded to the cloud registry.
 See the "Actions" tab in this github project for details.
+See also [CI/CD und DevOps](https://aberger.at/blog/2021/05/29/cloud-startproject.html) in my blog.

 Deployment
 ===